piotracalski/healthcheck/README.md

 - [x] refine accessibility check response
 - [ ] implement proper error handling
 - [x] save results to .json file
-- [ ] present results in an readable way
+- [ ] present results in an user-readable way
 - [ ] set date (from) as a parameter in crux module
+- [ ] parametrize browser choice

+## Post MVP inprovements:
+- [ ] parametrize test module usage (e.g. run only accessibility check; all by default)